jymcheong/OpenEDR/readme.md

 **[Virtual Internship](https://github.com/jymcheong/Virtual-Internship): Year 1 undegrad's [adventure with OpenEDR](https://www.notion.so/jymcheong/YJ-s-Internship-c9c14b6f5c8e4827b8b0a9f33c499137)**

 ## Installation Steps
+For a SMOOTH INSTALLATION, PLS ENSURE YOU INSTALLED DOCKER SERVICE FIRST.
+Thanks :)

 With a sudoer account (but **DO NOT preceed command with `sudo`**), install the backend with:

 `curl -L https://raw.githubusercontent.com/jymcheong/OpenEDR/master/install.sh |bash`